soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 2. On line 29, the message body received from the event is deserialized into a Telemetry object.
 The Telemetry class matches the telemetry sent by the pumps.
 The Telemetry class can be found in the `Models/Telemetry.cs` file.

 3. On line 31, the Device ID is pulled from the system properties of the event.
-This will let us know from which device the telemetry data came, and allows us to group the telemetry by device so we can perform aggregates on the sensor data.
+This will let us know from which device the telemetry data came and allows us to group the telemetry by device so we can perform aggregates on the sensor data.

 4. From lines 42 - 54, we group the telemetry by Device ID and calculate the averages for each sensor reading.
 This helps us reduce the number of calls we send to the scoring service that contains our deployed prediction model.